 It Will All End in Tears has three parts.
 In the first, set in a misty garden, a handsome young man and his relentless marching drum stir the middle-aged hero to a reawakening, undirected lust, madness, and abjection.
 In the second, that actual men's choir turns a jury box into a lecture hall or theater—or perhaps vice versa.
 It duly screams its verdict, which turns out to follow the lyrics of "I've Got You Under My Skin."
 Judging by the monotone delivery, God has not yet learned how to swing.
 Finally, on the roof of Silvercup Studios, it does all end in tears and, yes, fireworks.

 Not everyone is crying.
 Whatever one thinks of the Museum of Modern Art as a part of the urban fabric or a home for art, it offers a glowing image of Manhattan at night.
 Those towering galleries filled with light look right out of the movies.
 One can almost forget that the art within grapples with lives beyond midtown's displays of power, wealth, and beauty.
-One could forget, too, that, as with the Museum of American Folk Art and Rain Room, it keeps using the space next door for a real-estate deal and a light show.
+One could forget, too, that, as with the former Museum of American Folk Art and Rain Room, it uses the space next door for a real-estate deal and a light show.

-One could say the same for a video by Doug Aitken, projected on those sleek walls after dusk.
+So, too, does a video by Doug Aitken, projected on those sleek walls after dusk.
 Sleepwalkers follows a cross-section of New Yorkers on their daily grind, from a bicycle messenger to a corporate executive.
 They abandon sleep, reach for a shower and coffee, endure a commute, glance in shop windows, walk down faceless corridors, and fall into their routine.
 One sorts mail, in a futuristic office that makes simple tasks a test of reflexes.
 One gets struck by a taxi and may or may not recover, and no one shares a frame with another human face.
 All the same, Aitken's lingering over surfaces turns their anonymity into a dream.

 Perhaps no artist would dare project onto the original façade, but one might start across the street from the new south entrance, where the video plays overhead.
 One could stay to watch all five characters, with their fourteen minutes each of fame, plus two segments with no actors and something close to abstraction.
-After a while one could try the alley to the museum's west, where lines for MOMA's 2004 reopening once snaked all the way to 54th Street, for two scenes side by side.
+After a while one could try the alley to the museum's west, where lines for MoMA's 2004 reopening once snaked all the way to 54th Street, for two scenes side by side.
 One could end in the sculpture garden, for projections on three sides—plus all that sculpture on the fourth.
 In this way, Aitken invites one to see the video alternately as narrative, as parallels, and as fragments of a total experience.
 The segments run in sync, while rotating across the viewing points.

 The segments share some details, such as the rising sun or the back of a coat passing the red arrow of a street sign.
 Other details serve as variations on a theme, like shower heads and breakfast plates.
 Bright circles appear again and again, from the sunrise to traffic lights, hubcaps, bicycle wheels, and coffee cups.
 People proceed languorously, but the background moves crisply, in a flurry of circles, rectangles, and traffic patterns.
 It echoes Piet Mondrian's work in series or the chill of the Modern itself, not unlike his high-tech furnishings on display at his gallery.
 Most of all, it derives from Hollywood—like the bleak office spaces of The Firm, the city seen from above in Lost in Translation, or Blade Runner.

 Once again video art is having trouble resisting the lure of a multiplex.
 One expects no less from the garden walls—or a cast that includes Donald Sutherland, Tilda Swinton, and Chan Marshall (aka Cat Power).
-The catalog has the allure of an album cover, and the preview on MOMA's Web site has the pace of a DVD trailer.
+The catalog has the allure of an album cover, and the preview on MoMA's Web site has the pace of a DVD trailer.
 At the end, each character has a cinematic epiphany.
 The man struck by a cab may get to dance around it, while a white-collar worker loses herself in the intense light of photocopier.
 The twirl of a silver bracelet releases a wild dance, a construction cable becomes a lariat out of a wild-west show, and a cast-off plastic bucket enables a fury of drumming.

 These stories come very close to the bridge of "A Day in the Life."
 As with McCartney's lyrics in isolation from Lennon's, one does not have to read the news today (oh, boy), and one may never probe the depth of their sustained final chord.
 In this elegant city, even day laborers attain their dreams, at least in their heads.
 Still, maybe Aitken's fable of human isolation and hidden connection says something about New York at its best.
 Where else would I stand in the dark, in subfreezing temperatures, for more than an hour without speaking a word?
 Where else, too, would I have shared it all with a crowd?

 When Aitken turned the Museum of Modern Art into an immense video screen, no single time scale could capture the city in motion.
-A real-time viewer circulated MOMA's new building to see it all.
+A real-time viewer circulated MoMA's new building to see it all.
 In each of five projections, an individual entered the day's routine as if in slow motion, in parallel to the others—and subject to many more unseen—but alone.
 Behind them, New York spun and flickered like light sabers.
 Together, their movements described ordinary existence as personal, communal, glamorous, and alienating.